PhD Botany: Colleges, Eligibility, Admission, Fees, & Career

 • Step 5: The university will send the confirmation if the applicant is selected.

-• Step 6: Selected candidates will be asked to select of supervisor.
+• Step 6: Selected candidates will be asked to select a supervisor.

 • Master's Degree Certificates/Transcripts